joannapuno/QuoteMachine/README.md

 As this is a WIP, I would like to give it more life by adding animations when the quotes change.
 This was a great project as I was able to incorporte my design background!

+I would also like to make it responsive!